-Through its activities, SPGS III Project aims at helping to develop and strengthen the commercial forestry sector in Uganda by subsidizing commercial plantation establishment and providing grantees with relevant technical assistance.
+Through its activities, SPGS III Project aims at helping to develop and strengthen the commercial forestry sector in Uganda by providing grants for commercial plantation establishment and relevant technical assistance.
 The Project envisages a vibrant sector, with a critical mass of quality forest plantations, favorable policy environment, and increased capacity to process forest products such as timber, for a competitive market.
 SPGS III provides the following support to boosting the commercial forestry sector:

 Establishment of plantations for wood energy and sawlogs